fonoster/routr/docs/administration/webconsole.md

 > The WC re-uses the credentials of your Command-Line Tool

-## Does the Web Console affect the server's performance?
+## Does the WC affect the server's performance?

 No. The WC is launched on the client side.
 It is not part of the Routr server and does not affect its performance.